wxMaxima-developers/wxmaxima/info/wxmaxima.pl.md

 that limit.

-For most countries the codepage of 256 characters that has been chosen does not include Greek letters, though.
-To overcome this limitation Unicode has been invented: This is a method of including characters that are not normally used in the English language in a text that (as long as only the basic form of Latin characters is used) looks like plain 8-bit ASCII.
+For most countries the codepage of 256 characters that has been chosen does not include things like Greek letters, though, that are frequently used in mathematics.
+To overcome this type of limitation Unicode has been invented:
+An encoding that makes english text work like normal, but to use characters whose keycode are more than 8 bits long.

 _Maxima_ allows for unicode characters if it runs on a lisp (the language on which _Maxima_ is built) that supports them.
 If the _wxWidgets_ library on